A draw is the most sought-after ball flight in the amateur game. Every golfer wants to know how to hit a draw in golf.

 Beware of opening the clubface at this stage since you require a closed club face to hit a draw.

 A critical part of the transition process is the weight shift, not sway.

-Lack of weight shift to your leading side will result in your body hanging back and create a weak shot.
-Moreover, this will produce a more open clubface at impact negating the alignment process.
+Lack of weight shift to your leading side will result in your body hanging back and creating a weak shot.
+Moreover, this will produce a more open clubface at impact, negating the alignment process.